emcarr99/projectone/README.md

 # Installation

 No installation is needed!
-You can access Snack n’ Dash here: <link>
+You can access Snack n’ Dash here: https://emcarr99.github.io/snackndash/

 # Usage

-You can access the deployed application here: <link>
+You can access the deployed application here: https://emcarr99.github.io/snackndash/

 For a more in-depth use tutorial please see our repo's wiki! https://github.com/emcarr99/snackndash/wiki/How-to-Use-Snack-n'-Dash